blake-m/data_structures_and_algorithms_in_java_and_python/README.md

 Engineer) code coming from his wonderful series of tutorials on DS&A.

 ## Worth mentioning: unit tests
-- vast majority of my code, both in Java & Python, is covered with unit tests.
+- vast majority of my code, both in Java & Python, is covered with unit tests, mostly using TDD (Test Driven Development) approach.

 ### Data Structures implemented & well-known by me:
 - Dynamic & Static Array
-- Singly & Doubly Linked List
+- Singly (Python) & Doubly Linked List (Java)
-- Stack
+- Stack (Both)
-- Queue
+- Queue (Java)

 ### Small projects:
 - Tower of Hanoi in Python - my simple version of the game + algorithm solving it